-The Trinity County Board of Supervisors has been a strong voice advocating for landscape scale treatments that will help protect Trinity County's communities at risk.
-The 2005 CWPP, and hopefully this Update, will prove valuable as articulations of the County's perspective on landscape scale treatments and fire management issues.
-Federal land management agencies have used the 2005 CWPP to inform their pre-fire management planning, and this 2010 CWPP Update is intended to be similarly useful to those agencies as they gather community input for their fire planning processes.
-The community recommendations should be used by the Trinity County Planning Department and Planning Commission in updating the County's General Plan, especially the Safety Element.
+The Trinity County Board of Supervisors has been a strong voice advocating for landscape-scale treatments that will help protect Trinity County's communities at risk.
+The previous CWPP updates and this update, will prove valuable as articulations of the county's perspective on landscape-scale treatments and fire management issues.
+Federal land management agencies have used the CWPP to inform their pre-fire management planning, and this CWPP Update 2015 is intended to be similarly useful to those agencies as they gather community input for their fire planning processes.

 The Trinity County Resource Advisory Committee (RAC) is a Federal Advisory Committee Act (FACA) chartered citizen-based committee appointed by the US Secretary of Agriculture under Title II of the Secure Rural Schools and Community Self-Determination Act.
-The RAC has used the existing CWPP to prioritize recommendations for forest health/fuels reduction projects and will likely use the 2010 Update to allocate funds for high priority projects on lands managed by the USFS.
-The Fire Safe Council, including the TCRCD and the WRTC, will continue fire management coordination efforts using the results of this Update to systematically promote implementation of the projects recommended by the community participants.
-Further, it will encourage public land management agencies to carry out the necessary pre-work, such as National Environmental Protection Act (NEPA), required before many recommended activities can be carried out.
-Trinity County VFDs, through the Chiefs' Association, and the FSC may also find the information helpful in the next phases of county level emergency response coordination e.g. sharing equipment to implement projects.
+The RAC has used the CWPP to prioritize recommendations for forest health/fuels reduction projects and will likely use the 2015 update to allocate funds for high priority projects on lands managed by the USFS once the Act is reauthorized.
+The TCCG and Trinity County Fire Safe Council, including the Trinity County Resource Conservation District and the Watershed Research and Training Center, will continue fire management coordination efforts using the results of this update to systematically promote implementation of the projects recommended by the community participants.
+Further, the 2015 update will encourage public land management agencies to carry out the necessary pre-work, such as National Environmental Protection Act (NEPA), required before many recommended activities can be carried out.
+Trinity County VFDs, through the Fire Chiefs' Association and the FSC, may also find the information helpful in the next phases of county level emergency response coordination e.g. sharing equipment to implement projects.